-A dramatic dessert for a dinner party, this creme brulee is infused with star anise and cashews.
-Watch this recipe being made in the Allrecipes Creme Brulee Video.
+A delicious dessert for a dinner party, this smooth creme brulee is infused with star anise and cashews.

 3 star anise